shawnweigand/shawnweigand/README.md

 ### Hi there 👋

-I'm a Cloud Full Stack Engineer at The Estee Lauder Companies.
+I'm a Cloud Engineer at Lazard.
 Welcome to my space!
 <!--
 **shawnweigand/shawnweigand** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.